Riley Brengman

-Riley Brengman (born July 6, 2002) is an American ice hockey defenceman.
+Riley Brengman (born July 6, 2002) is an American professional ice hockey player who is a defender for PWHL Hamilton of the Professional Women's Hockey League (PWHL).
+She previously played for the Boston Fleet of the PWHL.
 She played college ice hockey for the Ohio State Buckeyes from 2020 to 2025 and is a two-time national champion (2022, 2024).
-She was selected 26th overall by the Boston Fleet in the 2025 PWHL Draft.

 Early life

-Brengman grew up in China Township, Michigan, and played youth hockey for Belle Tire, serving as a captain and winning multiple state titles.
+Brengman grew up in China Township, Michigan, and began skating at age four before joining organized hockey at age six.
+Brengman played youth hockey for Belle Tire, serving as a captain and winning multiple state titles.

 Playing career

 College

 Brengman debuted for Ohio State in 2020–21 and was named to the WCHA All-Rookie Team.
 She helped the Buckeyes to national championships in 2022 and 2024.
 As a graduate student in 2024–25 she set career highs with 19 points (4 goals, 15 assists) in 40 games and earned WCHA Defender of the Week on November 18, 2024.

 Professional

-On June 24, 2025, Brengman was drafted in the fourth round, 26th overall, by the Boston Fleet.
+On June 24, 2025, Brengman was drafted in the fourth round, 26th overall, by the Boston Fleet in the 2025 PWHL Draft.
+On November 20, 2025, she signed a one-year contract with the Fleet.
+During the 2025–26 season, she recorded two goals and one assist in 28 regular season games.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she signed a two-year contract with PWHL Hamilton on June 14, 2026.